UPDATES: expanding the WTO intellectual property waiver for COVID-19

 POSTED APRIL 21, 2021 | UPDATED AS INDICATED

-The drive for a WTO agreement on fisheries subsidies accelerated in 2021 and eventually led to a slightly stripped down agreement at the Geneva Ministerial Conference in June 2022.
+The drive for a WTO agreement on fisheries subsidies accelerated in 2021 and eventually led to a slightly stripped down deal.

-Agreement was achieved at the ministerial conference on June 17, 2022, but with a vital piece missing.
-Talks continue to find that missing piece.
+The agreement reached at the Geneva ministerial conference on June 17, 2022 had a vital piece missing, subsidies contributing to overfishing and overcapacity.
+See also: ‘Fisheries subsidies’ has been agreed by WTO ministers.
+What’s next?
+Talks continue in the search for that missing piece.
 Failure means the agreement self-destructs.

-Updates on the latest developments will be added here, with links to new documents and news items.
+Updates on the latest developments will be added here, with links to new documents and news items, including ratifications (chart and in a nutshell).

 Key events